napocornejo/pltws/Readme.md

 in the total distance traveled.
 For simplicity, used the cartesian distances.

 ## Running
 In the top directory run the _example.sh_ script.
-This will call docker-compose to build/download images and run the test.
+This will call docker-compose to build/download images and run the tests.

 To run the tests, you need pytest.
 Run `pytest tests` in the top directory.